RafayelGardishyan/BVH-based-Light-Candidate-Generation/README.md

 Dependencies:
 - The SDL2 library; [Installation Guide](https://wiki.libsdl.org/SDL2/Installation)
 - Intel® embree; [Official Site](https://www.embree.org/)
+- Make sure OpenMP is in the build path
 - All other used libraries are bundled

 Building: